 Guest Profiles

-Trimming white spaces
+Trimming white spaces.

-Removing duplicate records
+Removing duplicate records.

-Removing erroneous records ( ids with non numerical data)
+Removing erroneous records (IDs with non-numerical data).

-Translations of dat, as the crawler used -> crawled from the Italian Airbnb site, some of the information was in Italian.
+Translations of data - as the crawler used -> crawled from the Italian version of the Airbnb site, some of the information was in Italian.
 I translated using google translate to translate the Verifications, Months, and country Data to English and stored them to a json file, in order to be used in the future.

-Use the country Data in order to extract hountry information from the guest profiles – convert country to a Alpha2code.
+Used the country data in order to extract country information from the guest profiles – convert country to an Alpha2code.

 Host Profile